Branched-Chain Amino Acids (BCAAs)

 - ^ a b c Carunchio I, et al. Increased levels of p70S6 phosphorylation in the G93A mouse model of Amyotrophic Lateral Sclerosis and in valine-exposed cortical neurons in culture.
 Exp Neurol.
 (2010)

 - ^ Vucic S, Kiernan MC.
-Cortical excitability testing distinguishes Kennedy's disease from amyotrophic lateral sclerosis.
+Cortical excitability testing distinguishes Kennedy's condition from amyotrophic lateral sclerosis.
 Clin Neurophysiol.
 (2008)

 - ^ Zanette G, et al. Changes in motor cortex inhibition over time in patients with amyotrophic lateral sclerosis.
 J Neurol.
 (2002)